kelvinmirhan23/paddle-ball-game/README.md

 ## 🧠 What I Learned
 - Basics of Pygame's game loop and rendering
 - Using keyboard input to control in-game objects
-- Implementing simple physics like velocity and reflection
 - Structuring code into logical sections
 - Debugging using console printouts and iteration